arcus/education_modules/setting_up_git/setting_up_git_mac_and_linux.md

 narrator: UK English Female
 title: Setting Up Git for Mac and Linux

-comment: This module provides recommendations and examples to help new users configure git on their computer for the first time.
+comment: This module provides recommendations and examples to help new users configure git on their computer for the first time on a Mac or Linux computer.

 long_description: If you're ready to start using the Git version control system, this lesson will walk you through how to get set up.
 This lesson should be a good fit for people who already have an idea of what version control is (although may not have any experience using it yet), and know how to open the command line interface (CLI) on their computer.
 No previous experience with Git is expected.